-- 3.60 This includes for anti-corruption support commissions and other law enforcement agencies; reform programmes for public financial management administration; programmes and public to professionalise audit and accountancy practice; and support to national accountability processes, including parliaments, auditors-general and civil society.2 - 3.61 In Zambia, DFID has been providing support to the Anti-Corruption Commission (ACC) for nearly 20 years.
+- 3.60 This includes support for anti-corruption commissions and other law enforcement agencies; reform programmes for public financial management and public administration; programmes to professionalise audit and accountancy practice; and support to national accountability processes, including parliaments, auditors-general and civil society.
+26 - 3.61 In Zambia, DFID has been providing support to the Anti-Corruption Commission (ACC) for nearly 20 years.
 Its support covers legislative development, law enforcement, anti-corruption initiatives within government agencies and parliamentary oversight.
-The ACC's achievements, however, were described in a recent independent evaluation as 'below expectation'.27 Like many such bodies, the ACC suffers from lack of independence from the political sphere.
+The ACC's achievements, however, were described in a recent independent evaluation as 'below expectation'.
+27 Like many such bodies, the ACC suffers from lack of independence from the political sphere.
 Recognising that political support in Zambia for the fight against corruption goes through peaks and troughs, DFID's strategy is to invest in the legal and institutional framework for anti-corruption, so that the necessary capacities are in place for when a favourable political climate emerges.
 The Zambian budget support programme has also helped secure some key anti-corruption reforms.
 Like other such programmes, the results are likely to be quite long-term in nature.

 - 3.62 Our assessment is that DFID's support for anticorruption agencies should be improved through a sharper focus on advanced investigative capacities, including covert monitoring and surveillance.
 Where the political climate permits, grand corruption should be treated as a form of organised crime, for which such tactical responses are both necessary and proportionate.
 There may be scope for DFID to involve UK law enforcement agencies in providing support in these areas. - 3.63 In Nepal and Bangladesh, providing support to the national anti-corruption bodies has proven difficult in the past due to the lack of independence and capacity of these bodies.
 In Bangladesh, DFID has previously provided limited logistical support to the Anti-Corruption Commission and plans to provide support through a partner organisation in future. - 3.64 Other than anti-corruption commissions, there is a range of other corruption-related programming in our four case study countries.
 Most DFID country programmes support public financial management reforms, which reduce opportunities for corruption.
 They usually include support for both internal and external audit capabilities.
 UK support can help auditors-general both to develop their capacity and to maintain their independence.
 Recently, more emphasis has been given to improving the transparency of public finances, to enable national accountability institutions, parliaments and national NGOs to exercise effective oversight.
-DFID should explore this approach and give it strong emphasis. - 3.65 DFID's larger sector programmes incorporate support for improved public financial management
+DFID should explore this approach and give it strong emphasis. - 3.65 DFID's larger sector programmes incorporate support for improved public financial management support-Tecnical-Note.pdf.

-25 Implementing DFID's strengthened approach to budget support: Technical Note, DFID, July 2011, www.dfid.gov.uk/Documents/Strengthened-approach-budget-support-Tecnical-Note.pdf.
-26 One example of this is DFID's support to a World Bank-led programme on Public and procurement.
+25 Implementing DFID's strengthened approach to budget support: Technical Note, DFID, July 2011, www.dfid.gov.uk/Documents/Strengthened-approach-budget-support-Technical-Note ndf and procurement.
 Beyond that, there is little sign of anti-corruption goals being built into the design of sectoral support.
 Based on the kinds of major corruption scandal seen in recent years, strengthening financial management systems alone may not be sufficient unless reinforced by detailed external audits, whistleblower procedures and active surveillance by anti-corruption agencies.
-DFID should explore options for integrating anticorruption goals into its sectoral programmes.
+DFID should explore options for integrating anti-corruption goals into its sectoral programmes.

-20 One example of this is DFID's support to a World Bank-led programme on Public Financial Management Systems.
+26 One example of this is DFID's support to a World Bank-led programme on Public Financial Management Systems.